Body in concrete under Mt Eden house: Owner was a 'recluse' who disappeared

 "There were rumours he went to Australia and there was another rumour he had dementia and had gone to a home somewhere.
 I reckon it would be over 10 years ago.

-"He disappeared, no one knew and there were all these rumours."
+"He disappeared, no one knew [why] and there were all these rumours."

 In November 2018 the Grey District Council sought Hart in relation to a property he owned at Blackball.